learn-co-curriculum/react-hooks-mock-code-challenge-plantshop/README.md

 As a user:

-1. When the app starts, I can see all plants.
+[x] 1.
+When the app starts, I can see all plants.
-2. I can add a new plant to the page by submitting the form.
+[x] 2.
+I can add a new plant to the page by submitting the form.
-3. I can mark a plant as "sold out".
+[x] 3.
+I can mark a plant as "sold out".
-4. I can search for plants by their name and see a filtered list of plants.
+[] 4.
+I can search for plants by their name and see a filtered list of plants.

 ### Endpoints for Core Deliverables